 How we make the group safe and inclusive

-- We facilitate the group in a way that helps people to share experiences and support each other, and ideally experience acceptance and belonging.
+- We facilitate the group in a way that helps people to share experiences and support each other.
+Ideally experience acceptance and belonging.
 We see it as a warm, gentle place that nurtures individuals as we build a strong queer community together.

 - You always have the right to ‘pass’ if you don’t feel like sharing.

-- You don’t have to know everything about the queer community or what every word/label means.
-Language in the queer community is dynamic and evolving, and we don’t shame anyone about the language they use or don’t use.
-We ask that people share what they mean if using obscure terminology, so that everyone is on the same page.
+- You don’t have to know everything about the queer community or what every word/ label means.
+Language in the queer community is dynamic and evolving and we don’t shame anyone about the language they use or don’t use.
+We ask that people share what they mean if using different terminology so that everyone is on the same page.

 - You’re welcome to ask questions.

 - You won’t be judged as ‘not queer enough’ if you’re questioning, bisexual, asexual, currently in a relationship with someone of another sex, or don’t ‘look’ queer.

 - Everyone who comes to Queer Chat agrees to abide by our safe space rules.

 At Queer Chat, your information is kept confidential to the high standards of the Counselling Service.
 Queer Chat staff cannot share any of your information with anyone (including attendance at Queer Chat) unless you explicitly give permission.

 There are some limits to confidentiality such as: